Fire, Fish, and Fellowship: The People Behind Iron Catch

 • Waste nothing

-This mindset mirrors effective content marketing — intentional, sustainable, and built on long-term value rather than quick wins.
+intentional, sustainable, and built for long-term results—not quick wins.

 Fire, iron, and flavor — food cooked on YETI cast iron cookware.

 Hector Garate, pitmaster and owner of Palmira BBQ, brings deep Puerto Rican fire-cooking roots.
 He welds his own grills.
-He cooks over live flame because control matters less than attention.
-For him, food is heritage — and every fish deserves to be honored for the life it gave.
+He cooks over live flame because attention matters more than control.

 • Waterman